Health official fired in retaliation for coronavirus vaccine guidance for teens, she says

 The details of the Mature Minor Doctrine, which was established in 1987, are publicly available on the health department’s website.

-Fiscus said the language in the letter was provided to her by the health department’s attorney, who told her at the time that it had been approved by the governor’s office, and that she was allowed to share it with anyone.
+Fiscus said the language in the letter was provided to her by the health department’s attorney, who told her at the time that it had been approved by the governor’s office and that she was allowed to share it with anyone.

-A recipient of that memo posted the memo to social media, upset that, according to Tennessee Supreme Court case law, people ages 14-17 are able to receive medical care without parental consent.
+A recipient of that memo posted it to social media, upset that, according to Tennessee Supreme Court case law, people ages 14 and up are able to receive medical care without parental consent.

 Within days, legislators were asking the health department about the memo, with some interpreting it as an attempt to undermine parental authority, Fiscus said.

-Bill Christian, a spokesperson for the health department, said the agency could not comment on the termination.
+Bill Christian, a spokesperson for the health department, said the agency would not comment on the termination.

 Fiscus said she was a “bargaining chip” between Health Commissioner Lisa Piercey and lawmakers who oppose coronavirus vaccinations.